ur-whitelab/hoomd-tf/README.md

 ## Using Graph in a Simulation

-You may use a saved tensorflow model via:
+You may use a saved TensorFlow model via:

 ```python
 import hoomd, hoomd.md